asushares/stack/README.md

 # ASU SHARES FHIR Sandbox Controller

-This project provides a turnkey FHIR controller for loading FHIR seed data into a locally running [ASU SHARES](https://www.asushares.com) software stack.
+This project provides a turnkey FHIR controller for loading FHIR seed data into a locally running [ASU SHARES](https://www.asushares.com) software stack, including the FHIR bundles used by SHARES publications, presentations, and demos.
+See [GitHub](https://github.com/asushares/stack) for source code.

 ## Running the Complete Stack with Pre-Built Images (HIGHLY RECOMMENDED)